-These conditions indicate a material uncertainty that may cast doubt about the ability of the Company to continue as a going concern.
+These conditions indicate a material uncertainty that may cast significant doubt about the ability of the Company to continue as a going concern.
 The ability of the Company to continue as a going concern is principally dependent upon its ability to secure funds by raising capital from equity markets or by other means, and by managing cash flows in line with available funds, and/or the successful development of its exploration assets.

-The Board of Directors are confident of the ability of the Company to raise capital as and when required, which has been demonstrated by the Company raising \$550,000 before costs during the 2018 financial year (2017: \$412,500).
+The Board of Directors are confident of the ability of the Company to raise capital as and when required, which has been demonstrated by the Company raising \$1,000,000 subsequent to December 31, 2019 (see note 17).
 The Board of Directors are satisfied there are sufficient funds to meet the Group's working capital requirements as at the date of this report.
-Subsequent to period end the Company expects to receive additional funding through an equity raise.